AlexCarusoFan4/WinyamaDroneYard/README.md

 ### Prerequisites
 DroneYard depends on AWS, AWS CDK, NPM, and Docker.

+You will need to install the following in your development environment:

+- Git
+- Node/Node Package Manager
+- Docker Desktop
+- AWS CLI
+- AWS CDK Toolkit

 ### Configuration
 Configure your AWS CLI client with your AWS Account.